autonubil/codex/docs/os.md

 **Tier** | `common`
 **Data Type** | `string`
 **Semantic** | `default`
-**Description** | The full reported name of the operating system.
+**Description** | The full name of the operating system.
 This may include codename and version.
-For example, macOS Catalina 10.15.5
+For example, `macOS Catalina 10.15.5`.

 ## `os.category`